MR

 • Distributions: Quarterly

-BMO Global Asset Management offers the BMO S&P 500 Index ETF (ZSP) to expose investors to the underlying stocks in the S&P 500.
+BMO Global Asset Management offers the BMO S&P 500 Index ETF (ZSP) that tracks the S&P 500 index and includes currency impacts between the Canadian and US dollar.

 ZSP also has a CAD-hedged version that trades the BMO S&P 500 ETF called ZUE.